mvlearn/mvlearn/docs/contributing.rst

 ^^^^^^^^^^^^

 A ``transformer`` object modifies the data it is given and by default outputs multiview data, a transformation of each input view.
-Additional parameters may allow for a single view output in the case of some algorithms.
+The object also has a ``multiview_output`` parameter in the constructor that may be set to ``False`` so as to return a single view, joint transformation instead.
 An estimator may also be a transformer that learns the transformation parameters.
 The transformer object implements the ``transform`` method, i.e.